Denys-quality-assurance/playwright_project_1/README.md

 ## Overview

 The aim of this project, aptly titled "Software Testing System with Playwright and Jenkins" is two-pronged.
-First, it seeks to systemize knowledge and enhance skill sets dealing with various stages of test framework preparation including Jenkins configuration, CI jobs configuration, playwright configuration, test lifecycle configuration, test design, and custom report configuration.
+First, **it seeks to systemize knowledge and enhance skill sets dealing with various stages of test framework preparation** including Jenkins configuration, CI jobs configuration, playwright configuration, test lifecycle configuration, test design, and custom report configuration.

 The intent isn't to provide full coverage for all features but rather to provide varying difficulty levels and problem statements so I can improve my solving skills in pragmatic scenarios.

-The secondary aim of the project is testing the usage of CtahGPT as a mentor and co-pilot in test framework creation.
+The secondary aim of the project is **testing the usage of CtahGPT as a mentor and co-pilot in test framework creation**.
 It provides an additional dimension and challenge for me to complete tasks with the AI system.

-The project is written in JavaScript, utilizing the Playwright testing library and Jenkins for continuous integration.

 ## Technology Stack